Companion SDK & API reference

 const companion = createCompanion({

-token: PAT, // Authorization: Bearer <token> on every call
+token: sessionToken, // Authorization: Bearer <token> on every call

 modalities: ['text', 'voice'], // intersected with the token's grant